-- The equity risk premium is the premium that investors demand for investing in an average risk investment, relative to the riskfree rate. - □ As a general proposition, this premium should be - greater than zero - increase with the risk aversion of the investors in that market - increase with the riskiness of the "average" risk investment
+- The equity risk premium is the premium that investors demand for investing in an average risk investment, relative to the riskfree rate.
+In short, it is the price of risk in equity markets, rising with fear. - As a general proposition, this premium should be - Greater than zero - Increase with the risk aversion of the investors in that market - Increase with the riskiness of the "average" risk investment - If so, it also follows that equity risk premiums should change over time, as economic circumstances change and investor composition also changes.